Best NFL Stadiums To Visit

 Cowboys Stadium (Dallas Cowboys)

 Opened in 2009, the new Cowboys Stadium is a state-of-the-art facility with the largest high definition video screen in the world.
 That along with an impressive franchise history including appearances in a record 8 Super Bowls makes a trip to Arlington, Texas a must for any football fan.
-Dubbed America’s Team after a run of success in the 1970’s, the Cowboys currently have a brash owner who helped usher in 3 titles in the 1990’s lead by Hall of Famers Troy Aikman, Michael Irvin, and Emmitt Smith.
-In addition to NFL football, Cowboys Stadium hosted a record 108,713 fans for the 2010 NBA basketball All-Star Game in an effort that was spearheaded by Dallas Mavericks owner Mark Cuban and Cowboys owner Jerry Jones.
+Dubbed America’s Team after a run of success in the 1970’s, the Cowboys won 3 titles in the 1990’s lead by Hall of Famers Troy Aikman, Michael Irvin, and Emmitt Smith.
+In addition to NFL football, Cowboys Stadium hosted a record 108,713 fans for the 2010 NBA basketball All-Star Game.

 Heinz Field (Pittsburgh Steelers)